Portrait of Isabel Rawsthorne Standing in a Street in Soho: Context

 Bacon's 1960s paintings are characterised by closely modelled heads.
 By this time he was highly social, and liked to spend long nights with associates such as Lucian Freud (they later fell out, for unexplained reasons), Peter O'Toole, George Melly, Muriel Belcher, John Deakin and Henrietta Moraes.
-Belcher was a close friend, and the proprietor of the highly selective Colony Room in Dean Street, Soho.
+Belcher was a close friend,and the proprietor of the highly selective Colony Room in Dean Street, Soho.

+Description

 The portrait is unusual for Bacon given that it has an outdoor setting while he was preoccupied throughout his career depicting figures in rooms.
 After the 1950s, and apart from his bullfight series, it is one of the few to place the subject outdoors.
-In addition it is one of his few in which the subject seems aware and engaged with its surroundings.
-The other portraits that show a similarly outwards looking figure are also of Rawsthorne.
+It is one of his few in which the subject seems aware and engaged with its surroundings.
+The other portraits that show a similarly outwards-looking figure are also of Rawsthorne.